fishtopher/UnityDrawers/README.md

 ### Contributing
 If you have a lovely drawer that you'd like to share, send me the details, or if you're really into this github thing, submit a pull request with your addition(s).
+If you want me to _remove_ something of yours from here, let me know that too and I'll do it!

 #### Why isn't this an actual database or something
 I wanted to see if it was a worthwhile project in the firstplace, and Github.io seemed like a good way to try out the MVP.